Who can you contact for help in College?

 Senior Tutor Dr Jane Chanaa who monitors the welfare and academic progress of Linacre students, and welcomes contact from students in difficulty.

 You can ask for advice on administrative matters from the College Secretary, Mrs Jackie Favarin.

 If you are having unforeseen financial difficulties,

 - you can speak to Accounts Manager Jan Krendler about your College bills

 - you can apply for hardship funding from the Linacre House Trust

 - there are some University funds that you can apply for; you can ask the Vice Principal about these

-If you have a long-term physical or mental condition or disability that has an impact on your studies, you can talk to the Dean for Welfare and Equalities, Dr Catherine Walter.
+If you have a long-term physical or mental condition or disability that has an impact on your studies, you can talk to the Associate Dean, Dr Catherine Walter.